Tipitina: Details

-The melody is derived from Champion Jack Dupree's "Junker's Blues".
-Rolling Stone described the song as a "rhumba-style track" that has become a quintessential New Orleans standard.
+The melody is derived from Champion Jack Dupree's 1941 recording of "Junker Blues", a song Dupree had learned from fellow New Orleans pianist Willie Hall.
+Rolling Stone described "Tipitina" as a "rhumba-style track" that has become a quintessential New Orleans standard.
 According to the Rock and Roll Hall of Fame, which inducted Longhair in 1992, "The hum-along nonsense syllables and stutter stepping left-hand rhythm of 'Tiptina' is both a symbol and staple of New Orleans music."

 Allen Toussaint described learning the song as a "rite of passage".

-The subject of the song is unknown.
+Despite the song's popularity, the subject of "Tipitina" is unknown.
 Among the speculated subjects are a place and a person.
-Hugh Laurie recorded a cover of the song around the time of its selection to the National Recording Registry.
-He commented about the mystery as follows: "I thought it was better not knowing.
+According to an interview and a recording by Dr. John (Mac Rebennack) played at the WWOZ Piano Night concert in 2020, Tipitina was a type of - or name of - a bird.
+Rebennack said he had never heard of that before or since.
+Hugh Laurie, who released his version of the song in 2011, commented about its mystery: "I thought it was better not knowing.
 It adds to its mystique and its power to make me laugh and cry all in one go."

 The song became a hit in New Orleans after its initial release, but was not as successful in the rest of the United States.
 The 1953 Professor Longhair version and the 1972 Dr. John version are both considered "Classic non Hot 100 songs".

 Critical response

-In 2011, the song was included in the National Recording Registry.
+In 2011, the song was included in the National Recording Registry because of its cultural significance.
 Byrd received a Grammy Hall of Fame Award for this song.
 The song was listed among the 500 Songs That Shaped Rock in 1994 by the Rock and Roll Hall of Fame.
 The song was also listed in the 1001 Songs: The Great Songs of All Time and the Artists, Stories and Secrets Behind Them (2006) by Toby Creswell as well as the Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era (2005) by Bruce Pollock.